utopia90/group8-githubproject/Readme_API.md

 #Readme about API

-This guide provides step by step instructions abut how to set up and run ... .api on your enviroments.
+This guide provides step-by-step instructions about how to set up and run ... .api on your environment.

 **Requirements**